cgrudz/DataAssimilationBenchmarks.jl/paper.md

 This work was supported by the Center for Western Weather and Water Extremes internship program which supported Charlotte Merchant as a research assistant.
 This work benefited from the DAPPER library which was referenced at times for the development of DA schemes.
-The authors would like to thank the handling editor Bita Hasheminezhad, and the two named referees Lukas Riedel and Tangi Migot for their comments, suggestions and valuable advice which strongly improved the quality of the paper and the software.
+The authors would like to thank the two handling editors Bita Hasheminezhad and Patrick Diehl, and the two named referees Lukas Riedel and Tangi Migot, for their comments, suggestions, and valuable advice which strongly improved the quality of the paper and the software.

 # References